Exploring properties of long-lived particles in inelastic dark matter models at Belle II: Search for long-lived particles in inelastic dark matter models at Belle II

 Moreover, inspired by BP1 which can explain the muon $(g-2)_\mu$~\cite{Mohlabeng:2019vrz}, we perform the same analysis in Fig.~\ref{fig:summary2} for $ \alpha_D = 0.1 $, $ m_{Z^{\prime}} = 3 M_{\phi_1,\chi_1} $ and $ \Delta_{\phi,\chi} = 0.4 M_{\phi_1,\chi_1} $ fixed.
-We show the 2$\sigma$ allowed and the 5$\sigma$ excluded regions for the muon $(g-2)_\mu$ as well as the model-independent LEP bound~\cite{Hook:2010tw} and the BaBar mono-$\gamma$ bound~\cite{Lees:2017lec}.
+We show the 2$\sigma$ allowed and the 5$\sigma$ excluded regions for the muon $(g-2)_\mu$ as well as the model-independent LEP bound~\cite{Hook:2010tw}, BaBar mono-$\gamma$ bound~\cite{Lees:2017lec} and also correct relic abundance lines.
 Once the mass of DM is increasing, the mass splitting between DM ground and excited states is also enhanced, hence, the final state lepton pair becomes more energetic.
 Therefore, one can find the BaBar mono-$\gamma$ bound is slightly weakened when the displaced channel is open.
 Since the recasting in Ref~\cite{Mohlabeng:2019vrz} does not include the requirement on the angle $\theta_{LAB}^{DV}$ in Table~\ref{Tab:selection}, the results are weaker than the ones in Ref.~\cite{Duerr:2019dmv}.
 That is the reason why this parameter space is still allowed in Ref~\cite{Mohlabeng:2019vrz}.
 In order to make a more precise recasting, we follow Ref.~\cite{Duerr:2019dmv} for the BaBar mono-$\gamma$ bound and it is shown in dotted gray line in Fig.~\ref{fig:summary2} which can already cover the $(g-2)_\mu$ allowed window in the parameter space.
 Even the recasting BaBar mono-$\gamma$ bound can close this region, we find our result can give much stronger bound, $\epsilon \sim \mathcal{O}(10^{-5}-10^{-4}) $, especially in the parameter space where the mono-$\gamma$ searches are suppressed.
 Therefore we can explicitly cover this area using displaced lepton search at the Belle II in a very first stage of the run.

-We found the future bounds from the process without ISR photon can be stronger than the one with ISR photon in Fig.~\ref{fig:summary1}.
-On the other hand, in the lower $M_{\phi_1}$ region, the bound for process with ISR photon get stronger because its cross sections are larger than the ones without ISR photon as shown in Fig.~\ref{fig:cross_section}.
+In summary, we found the future bounds from the process without ISR photon can be stronger than the one with ISR photon in Fig.~\ref{fig:summary1}.
+Instead, in the lower $M_{\phi_1}$ region, the bound for process with ISR photon in Fig.~\ref{fig:summary1} and Fig.~\ref{fig:summary2} get stronger because its cross sections are larger than the ones without ISR photon as shown in Fig.~\ref{fig:cross_section}.